-Cane Island Power Park is located south and west of KUA's service area and contains 368 MW (summer ratings) of gas turbine and combined cycle capacity: Units 1-3 include a simple cycle gas turbine and two combined cycle generating units, each of which is 50 percent owned by FMPA and 50 percent owned by KUA.
-FMPA is currently completing construction of CI4, a nominal 300 MW (summer rating), natural gas-fired 1x1 GE 7FA combined cycle unit wholly owned by the ARP.
-CI4 is currently scheduled for commercial operation in May 2011.
+Cane Island Power Park is located south and west of KUA's service area and contains 683 MW (summer ratings) of gas turbine and combined cycle capacity: Units 1-3 include a simple cycle gas turbine and two combined cycle generating units, each of which is 50 percent owned by FMPA and 50 percent owned by KUA.
+In 2011, FMPA completed the construction of Cane Island Unit 4 (CI4), a nominal 300 MW (summer rating), natural gas-fired 1x1 GE 7FA combined cycle unit wholly owned by the ARP.
+The commercial operation date of CI4 was July 12, 2011.